roshinigit255/devops1/phase1/K8-setup.md

 - Kuberenetes Setup
 - Connect your machines to Putty or Mobaxtreme
-- Take-Two Ubuntu 20.04 instances one for k8s master and the other one for worker.
+- Take-Three Ubuntu 20.04 instances one for k8s master and the other two for worker.
-- Install Kubectl on Jenkins machine also.
-- Kubectl is to be installed on Jenkins also

 ```bash
 sudo apt update